 The Group, in the normal course of business, purchases products and services from and sells products and renders services to related parties.
 Transactions with related parties are made at normal market prices and terms.
+Amounts owed by/owed to related parties are collectible/will be settled in cash.
 An assessment is undertaken at each financial year by examining the financial position of the related party and the market in which the related party operates.

-The following are the transactions with related parties and the outstanding balances:
+The following are the transactions with related parties and the outstanding balances (in millions of ₱):